Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 Although a LUN represents some or all of a disk’s storage capacity, it does not always represent a single disk.
 LUN management software lets administrators choose LUN values for specific disks or volumes, but counting the number of LUN storage values does not represent the total number of disks.
 The operating system on the remote computer using the LUN can mount it as a drive, so the storage can be given a user-friendly name, usually a letter (e.g., Z drive or X drive).

 LUN management lets administrators better control SAN disks and capacity.
 Enterprise networks use several large-capacity drives to hold petabytes of data, and a LUN lets a workstation mount a single LUN as a user-friendly drive letter.
-These drive letters often have logical organization (e.g., storage for accounting or sharing documents company-wide) with user-friendly volume letters that most employees know when they transfer documents to network drives.
+These drive letters often have logical organisation (e.g., storage for accounting or sharing documents company-wide) with user-friendly volume letters that most employees know when they transfer documents to network drives.

 Although a LUN enables mounting drives and resource sharing on a local device, it does not offer any security.
 Administrators are still responsible for creating user groups and assigning appropriate permissions to each user group for data access control.
-Most organizations assign a different drive letter to each user group so there’s no confusion for employees about the purpose of each mounted drive.
-For example, the X drive might be used for sharing files with anyone within the organization, while the Z drive might represent a link to personal file spaces that only a single employee can access.
+Most organisations assign a different drive letter to each user group so there’s no confusion for employees about the purpose of each mounted drive.
+For example, the X drive might be used for sharing files with anyone within the organisation, while the Z drive might represent a link to personal file spaces that only a single employee can access.

 #### <mark style="background: #BABD00;">Potential Downsides of a LUN</mark>